 Surrendering an Animal

-Our foster space is limited and we are a no-kill organization, so unfortunately Measle's Animal Haven, Inc. is not able to accept every animal needing a home.
+Our foster space is limited and we are a limited admission organization, so unfortunately Measle's Animal Haven, is not able to accept every animal needing a home.

 Measle's Animal Haven, Inc.